Funds raised for the Emergent Women and Children's Fund through this event:

 She is no longer homeless and in a more stable financial position to stay housed.

-Guest Speakers and Emcee
+Guest Speakers and Entertainment

 Elizabeth Fry Society of Saskatchewan